-Other than adding weight, they also increase cholesterol level, which may result in many heart diseases and stroke.
+Other than adding weight, they also increase cholesterol level, which may result in many heart diseases and strokes (1).

-Butter, hard cheese, cream, cookies, cakes, coconut milk, fried foods are sources of saturated fat.
+Butter, hard cheese, cream, cookies, cakes, coconut milk, and fried foods are sources of saturated fat.

-Mono-unsaturated and Poly-unsaturated fats are good for your health.
+Mono-unsaturated and Poly-unsaturated fats exhibit anti-inflammatory properties and are good for your health.

-They lower your blood cholesterol level and also prevent blood clotting.
+They lower your blood cholesterol level, have anti-inflammatory properties, and also prevent blood clotting (3).